chris-washington/vue-form/README.md

 ## Installation
 ```
-npm i vue-form
+npm i vrx-form
 ```

 ### Quick start

-For a Guide, including a Getting Started guide, please head over to [guides](https://chris-washington.github.io/vue-form) section of the documentation.
+For a Guide, including a Getting Started guide, please head over to [guides](https://chris-washington.github.io/vrx-form) section of the documentation.

 ### Contributing